LabAsim/scrape_tpp_gui/README.md

 This is my first project in order to learn Python.
 I have built so as to access the news faster and in a more aggregated manner than just reading the site.
-It scrapes, using several 3rd party packages, the news categories of ThePressProject site.
+It scrapes the news categories of ThePressProject site.

+It has been tested in Python 3.10.
+It heavily relies on 3rd party packages.

 ## Table of Contents